-- Actual costs directly incurred for "move-up and cover" or "backfill" resources. - Agency costs of individuals assigned to the incident or project for salary, benefits, and overtime including premium pay if and when it is earned according to the policies, laws, and rules governing the employees of the Supporting Agency. - Agency costs for transportation including, but not limited to, airline fees, vehicle rental fees, fuel and oil, and agency established mileage fees. - Agency costs for per diem and lodging of resources assigned to the incident when such services are not supplied by the incident. - Additional support dispatching, warehousing or transportation services supporting a resource order or project. - Operating expenses for equipment assigned to the incident, such as fuel, oil, and equipment repairs. - Cost of reasonable and prudent supplies expended in support of the incident or project. - Usage cost of equipment in support of the incident or project, contract equipment costs and operating costs for agency equipment. - Aircraft, airport fees, retardant costs and retardant and other fire chemical costs. - Agency-owned equipment lost, or damaged, by the Supporting Agency when accompanied by the appropriate agency source documentation to include insurance deductible paid. - Charges from the state for state controlled resources such as inmate crews, National Guard resources and county and local resources.
+- Actual costs directly incurred for "move-up and cover" or "backfill" resources. - Agency salary, wage, benefit and overtime costs at the actual cost.
+Supporting agency employees on federal assignments will be compensated as follows: - a.
+Overtime will be paid at one and one half times base pay for all non-exempt (hourly) employees. - b.
+Overtime will be paid at one and one half times base pay for all exempt (salaried) employees when working on an incident outside of supporting agency's state, and at the straight base pay rate when working within the supporting agency's state. - Agency costs for transportation including, but not limited to, airline fees, vehicle rental fees, fuel and oil, and agency established mileage fees. - Agency costs for per diem and lodging of resources assigned to the incident when such services are not supplied by the incident. - Additional support dispatching, warehousing or transportation services supporting a resource order or project. - Operating expenses for equipment assigned to the incident, such as fuel, oil, and equipment repairs. - Cost of reasonable and prudent supplies expended in support of the incident or project. - Usage cost of equipment in support of the incident or project, contract equipment costs and operating costs for agency equipment. - Aircraft, airport fees, retardant costs and retardant and other fire chemical costs.

-- Agency-owned equipment and supplies lost, damaged, or expended by the Supporting Agency. - Cost or replacement of reasonable and prudent supplies expended in support of the incident.
+- Agency-owned equipment lost, or damaged, by the Supporting Agency when accompanied by the appropriate agency source documentation to include insurance deductible paid. - Charges from the state for state controlled resources such as inmate crews, National Guard resources and county and local resources. - Agency-owned equipment and supplies lost, damaged, or expended by the Supporting Agency. - Cost or replacement of reasonable and prudent supplies expended in support of the incident.
 What is reasonable and prudent is determined by the protecting and/or Jurisdictional Agency or the fire team within the limits of their delegated authority or identified in the current Interagency Incident Business Management Handbook (IIBMH).